Competitor conquesting: How to target competitors’ customers (Updated 2023)By Patrick Liddy

 Most of the advertising tips in blogs I’ve come across focus on AdWords or Facebook.
 These are clearly important channels to explore for your business.
 However, there are several other major players in the ad game that are often overlooked.

-1. Bidding on the Competition’s Brand With Google Adwords
+1. Bidding on the competition’s brand With Google Ads

-Bidding on your competitor's name is a great way to get cheap, high-quality AdWords clicks.
+Bidding on your competitor's name is a great way to get cheap, high-quality Google Ads clicks.

 Plus, people searching these branded keywords are probably also in the final purchase decision-making stage, and near to closing.
 They're well past the discovery-of-services phase, so they're probably much higher-value leads.